kehayov17/SPY-volatility-estimator/README.md

 Mean=0

-We assume no deterministic trend (mean=0)
+We assume no deterministic trend (mean=0).
-While the S&P 500 has an upward price trend, volatility models like EGARCH operate on returns, not prices.
+While it uis well known that the S&P 500 has an upward price trend, volatility models like EGARCH operate on returns, not prices.
 Returns are usually stationary (they fluctuate around a relatively stable mean), while prices are non-stationary.
-For simplicity and to focus purely on modeling volatility, we often assume the mean of returns is zero — that is, there's no consistent predictable return on a daily basis.
+For simplicity and to focus purely on modeling volatility, we will assume the mean of returns is zero — that is, there's no consistent predictable return on a daily basis.

 Distribution: Normal